anderslarssonvbg/StokabWebApi/README.md

 	],
 	"contractPeriodMonths": 12,
-	"noOfFibers": 1, /* "Number of wanted fiber pairs (or single fibers depending on product)" */ "asyncAnswerAllowed": true /* "If asychronous answer is ok (might result in an extra charge if manual)" */ }
+	"noOfFibers": 1, /* "Number of wanted fiber pairs (or single fibers depending on product)" */ "asyncAnswerAllowed": true /* "If asychronous answer is ok." */ }
 ```